-It's not just genetics—there are numerous habits that influence how your body ages.
+It's not just genetics—your habits influence how your body ages, too.
 Diet, smoking, sun exposure, and exercise all play a role in how long you live, how your skin glows, how healthy you are, and even how your brain functions.
-That's right, the degradation of your mental acuity can be influenced by daily choices: University of Cambridge researchers recently discovered that being overweight or obese can cause your brain to appear an extra 10 years older compared to lean individuals of the same age!
+That's right: The degradation of your mental acuity can be influenced by daily choices.
+University of Cambridge researchers recently discovered that being overweight or obese can cause your brain to appear an extra 10 years older compared to lean individuals of the same age!
 Talk about a brain drain.

 Although aging is a natural process, there are some habits you may be partaking in which are speeding up the process of common age-related activities like wrinkled skin, aches and pains, mental decline, and predisposition to diseases.
-Often times, we don't even realize these seemingly routine habits are shortening our lifespan dramatically.
+Often, we don't even realize these seemingly routine habits are shortening our lifespan dramatically.
 So, if you're looking to look better, live longer, stay sharp, and feel full of energy, we've uncovered these mistakes you could be making that are signs you'll age faster than you should.
-Don't worry if you're guilty of one or two, it's easy to turn your health around.
-Just look at these 40 Ways to Lose Weight in 4 Seconds.
+Don't worry if you're guilty of one or two—it's easy to turn your health around.
+And for more ways to stay healthy, don't miss these 50 Doctors' Anti-Aging Tips.

 If your carnivore attitude is crowding veggies from making it to your plate, you may be negatively affecting your lifespan.
 The link between increased meat consumption and early death has been noted in multiple studies, including a recent analysis of 1.5 million people in the Journal of the American Osteopathic Association.
 On the other hand, those who eat the most fruit and veggies have a 15 percent lower risk of mortality than those who eat the least amount, according to Vanderbilt researchers.
 Experts speculate the higher risk of all-cause mortality among meat-eaters is because people who eat a lot of red meat also tend to eat fewer plant-based foods, so they consume fewer of their cancer-protective antioxidants and nutrients.